flaviostutz/cam-event-detector/README.md

 # cam-event-detector

-Camera image event detector for objects entering, moving, stopping or exiting the scene.
+Camera image event detector for objects entering, moving, stopping or exiting the view.

+Specialized on still security camera scenes.

 ## What it does